gift-surg/endocal/README.md

 `pip uninstall endocal`

 # How to use

+## Calibration

-`endocal --help` will show details of what input parameters are expected.
+`endocal --help` shows details of what input parameters are expected.
 Examples include:

 * Using all frames stored as indexed files e.g. `frame_009.jpg`:
 ```